Reach The Greatest Number Of Customers With TURF Analysis

 Asking about overall appeal of each flavor will let you understand how much each flavor is liked within a given population.
 Using our seafood example, we will definitely be able to see if “Garlic” is more or less preferred than “Butter” or “Cajun” by seafood consumers.
 In fact, we’ll bet you money that “Garlic” and “Butter” will outperform “Cajun.”
 However, because what we really care about is unduplicated reach, we should not immediately launch “Garlic” and “Butter.”

 This is because “Garlic” and “Butter” are likely enjoyed the same amount by the exact same people.
 Meanwhile, “Cajun” is such a unique flavor that it likely appeals to a completely different set of customers.
-By running a TURF analysis, we can see this distinction and identify which two flavors lets us reach the greatest, unduplicated number of people.
+By running a TURF analysis, we see this distinction and identify which two flavors let us reach the greatest, unduplicated number of people.

 Let’s see this play out via the graphs below.
 On the left we see a graph telling us how many people said they liked each flavor.
 Sure enough, “Garlic” and “Butter” come out on top.
 However, the chart on the right with the TURF analysis shows that “Garlic + Cajun” let us reach the greatest number of people.
 Cajun-flavor lovers are so unique that you can reach more unique people by making Cajun one of the two selected flavors.